Rahm watching Olympics from home and still doesn’t know why

 The mystery is why it happened to him.

-Rahm passed five COVID-19 tests as part of the PGA Tour’s contract tracing at the Memorial the first week in June, and the sixth test came back positive.
+Rahm passed five COVID-19 tests as part of the PGA Tour’s contact tracing at the Memorial the first week in June, and the sixth test came back positive.
 He was notified moments after he had built a six-shot lead going into the final round, costing him a likely victory.

 He had started the vaccination process that week, and because he was asymptomatic, Rahm ended his self-isolation early with back-to-back days of negative results.